Master of the Bizarre

 Beyond vague references to a gigantic cockroach, many of us have little notion of what the term Kafkaesque is supposed to mean.
 Kafka himself would probably take delight in the irony.

 The image of the insect comes from his best-known story, The Metamorphosis.
 Its opening line informs us that the protagonist, Gregor Samsa, awakes one morning to find himself transformed into a large bug (species unspecified).
 He and his family are horrified, but he is unable to communicate with them, though he still understands them.
-His aging father is forced to return to work, Gregor having previously been the breadwinner; Gregor himself slowly adjusts to his new life, able only to eat rotting food and crawling on the floor, walls, and ceiling of his room.
+His aging father is forced to return to work, Gregor having previously been the breadwinner; Gregor himself slowly adjusts to his new life, able only to eat rotting food and crawl on the floor, walls, and ceiling of his room.
 His family grow to resent him, even his once doting young sister Grete—in fact, it is she who, in an emotional outburst near the end of the story, declares that they have to get rid of “it.”
 Heartbroken, Gregor crawls back to his bed and starves himself to death; in the morning, the other Samsas are relieved, and begin laying plans for a new life.

 Themes like alienation, repression, and cruelty, prominent in The Metamorphosis, are characteristic of all of Kafka’s work.
 The ludicrous premise of the story stands out, but is by no means alone; a number of his stories contain surreal or fantastic elements.
 In some stories, they are literal, but in others they appear in the motives of the characters themselves.
 A superficially different but equally “on brand” short story is The Hunger Artist, named for a circus performer who fasts for weeks at a time so that audiences can spectate at the gruesome transformations of his body.
 The title character ultimately starves himself to death, like Gregor Samsa, but for quite a different reason: as he explains to the circus’ overseer at the end, “I couldn’t find the food I liked.
 If I had found it, believe me, I should have made no fuss and stuffed myself like you or anyone else.”